mParticle/docs/src/pages/guides/data-master/index.md

 A Data Plan is a set of expectations about the extent and shape of your data collected with mParticle.
 A plan is composed of the following elements:

 - **Name**: a descriptive label for the plan.
-Keep in mind several teams may reference this name and share the plan if you choose.
+Keep in mind several teams may reference this name and share the plan.
 Plans may be renamed after they are created.
 - **ID**: a URL-safe slug. **This value will never change** and is automatically generated based on the original plan name.
-This ID will be used by your teams to refer to the plan in their code, as they send data into mParticle.
+The ID will be used by your teams to refer to the plan in their code when they send data into mParticle.
-- **Version**: an integer value.
-You can freely create new versions of a plan as you evolve your schema.
+- **Version (Optional)**: an integer value.
+You can create new versions of a plan as you evolve your schema.
+When the version is omitted the latest active version in an environment will be chosen.
-- **Description**: an optional freeform field to describe the plan
+- **Description (Optional)**: an optional freeform field to describe the plan
-- **Data Points**: a list encompassing all of the data you expect to receive.
-Any event received that does not match a data point will result in a violation.
+- **Data Points**: a list encompassing all of the data (events, event attributes, user attributes, and user identites) you expect to receive.

 #### Data Planning API